The best rhinoplasty harmonizes both function and beauty creating a nose any onlooker would attribute to Mother Nature.

 A common problem for rhinoplasty candidates is deviation of the septum.
 This can be addressed surgically and often does not generally change the nose’s outward appearance.

 In certain instances, deviation of the septum occurs outside of the nose because of congenital problems or a history of trauma.
 In these cases, the deviation should be repaired at the time of surgery, not just for aesthetic reasons but also for optimum breathing.

-Rhinoplasty procedures, demystified
+Rhinoplasty procedures demystified

 The best rhinoplasty results in a nose that looks natural and symmetric, fits the face perfectly, lasts long and enables its owner to breathe without obstruction or difficulty.

-Techniques employed to achieve this depend on the individual and surgeon’s goals.
+Techniques employed to achieve this depending on the individual and surgeon’s goals.
 Hidden incisions in the nose can sometimes do the job while avoiding massive swelling.
 At times a small incision, barely seen, is needed at the base of the nose for the best results.